SaraGadAlMawla/colorPicker/README.md

 # Color Picker -An API UI to choose color themes

 This is a solution to the Solo Project provided by Scrimba.
-The design was provided by the platform, the solution is however entierly my own.
-This was an excercise to solidify my REST API basics as well as some CSS concepts.
+The design was provided by the platform, the solution is however entirely my own.
+This was an exercise to solidify my REST API basics as well as some CSS concepts.

 ## Table of contents